6476158/lecturenotes/signal_and_systems/00_information_systems_fundamentals.md

 ### Information
 data that has been interpreted so that it has meaning for the user.

+{The price of crude oil has risen from $70 to $80 per barrel}
+> [gives meaning to the data and so is said to be information to someone who tracks oil prices.]

 Information Types
 - Numeric
     - Must represent range of data needed